Dark Seed platform comparison

 The earlier versions of Dark Seed for DOS distributed on floppy disk play sound effects as if they were short musical pieces, combined in the files called TOS1.nnn.

 The instructions for playing the sound effects is in the same format as music and instruments.
 Sound effects for the PC speaker are presumably in TOS1.PCS.
+Further research suggests that those aren't the assignments.

 • TOS1.PCS